-2 The International English Language Testing System (IELTS) tests competence in the English language.
-Applicants who have qualified outside of the UK, whose first language is not English and who are not nationals of a country within the European Economic Area (EEA) and Switzerland, must provide evidence that they have reached the necessary standard.
+&lt;sup>2 The International English Language Testing System (IELTS) tests competence in the English language.
+Applicants who have qualified outside of the UK and whose first language is not English, have to provide evidence that they have reached the necessary standard.
 Please visit our website for more information.